Poodmund/Outer-Planets-Mod/README.md

-# OPM_Galileo v1.2
+# OPM_Galileo v1.2.1
 _This is a version of OPM maintained by Galileo_
 This version of Outer Planets Mod is for KSP version 1.3 I will host this version until CaptRobau takes it over.

 **Change log**
-* Completed necessary localization
-  * **ResearchBodies** is now supported
-  * Kopernicus Biome displayName enabled
-* Karbonite resource configs have been updated
-* KerbNet is not functioning correctly.
-I beleive this to be a Kopernicus issue
-* Restructured texture paths.
-Should speed up loading time by a few seconds
+* Fixed Neidon and Nissee descriptions
+* Fixed symbols in science defs and descriptions
+* Changes to resource cfgs.
+KerbNet should work now.

 This mod retains OPM's original License: Attribution-NonCommercial-ShareAlike 4.0 International